 Classics in Concert

-May 11, 2013 — Hear an evening of exciting and intriguing 20th-century Russian music — including Shostkovich, Schnittke and Shchedrin — that pays tribute to the orchestra's late and longtime leader, conductor and cellist Mstislav Rostropovich.
+May 11, 2013 — Hear an evening of intriguing 20th-century Russian music — including Shostakovich, Schnittke and Shchedrin — that pays tribute to the orchestra's late and longtime leader, Mstislav Rostropovich.

 Apr 10, 2013 — After 43 seasons, the revered ensemble, born in Japan, calls it quits.
 Here, the players serenade Boston at WGBH, with a concert of music by Haydn, Bartok and Ravel.

-Apr 2, 2013 — In an art form filled with tortured souls, Robert Schumann stands out — even more than 150 years after his death.
-Hear one of America's finest young pianists and an emerging English string quartet play music by the visionary composer, as well as music by Mozart and artists Schumann influenced.
+Apr 2, 2013 — Hear one of America's finest young pianists and an emerging English string quartet play music by visionary composer Robert Schumann, as well as music by Mozart and artists Schumann influenced.

-Feb 7, 2013 — Like some of us, Max Richter grew tired of Vivaldi's warhorse The Four Seasons.
+Feb 7, 2013 — Max Richter grew tired of Vivaldi's warhorse The Four Seasons.
 But instead of writing off the piece forever, Richter rewrote it.
-He blended Vivaldi's work with his own music, tucking in some light electronics for a modern makeover.
-Watch him perform it with violinist Daniel Hope.
+He blended Vivaldi's work with his own music.

-Jan 29, 2013 — NPR Music, WQXR and (Le) Poisson Rouge host an intimate evening of music that spans both great Western and Middle Eastern music with members of an inspiring orchestra, led by one of classical music's most eminent artists.
+Jan 29, 2013 — NPR Music, WQXR and (Le) Poisson Rouge host a evening that spans great Western and Middle Eastern music with members of an inspiring orchestra, led by one of classical music's most eminent artists.

-Mar 6, 2013 — Hear one of the most exciting pieces of 21st-century music: a new retelling of Jesus' last days, from the Latin American and Jewish perspectives, courtesy of composer Osvaldo Golijov and his vibrant cast of collaborators.
-The result is "as if musical history were starting over."
+Mar 6, 2013 — Hear one of the most exciting pieces of 21st-century music: a new retelling of Jesus' last days, from Latin American and Jewish perspectives, courtesy of composer Osvaldo Golijov and collaborators.